graeme-hill/crossguid/README.md

 - More error checking (like if you try to create a guid with invalid number of bytes).

-If you're happily using version 0.1 then there's not really any reason to change.
+If you're happily using version 0.1 then there isn't really any reason to change.

 ## Compiling

-Just do the normal cmake thing:
+Just do the normal CMake thing:

 ```
 mkdir build